allegro/allegro.tech/_posts/2018-09-28-turnilo-lets-change-the-way-people-explore-big-data.md

 as it is all about turning around the data — like in pivot tables in Excel.
 We picked up the latest Apache licensed clone of Pivot called [Swiv](https://github.com/yahoo/swiv) which happened to be Yahoo’s fork of Pivot.
-We have spent a lot of time analyzing how this software works and how difficult it would be in order to add new features before we decided that we can adopt it.
+We have spent a lot of time analyzing how this software works and how difficult it would be to add new features before we decided that we can adopt it.
 We were glad that Pivot was written in [TypeScript](https://www.typescriptlang.org/) as, having background in Scala and Java, we like strictly typed languages.
 We already had an idea what the biggest obstacles to using Pivot were but we also asked our users what they would need